Principality of Capua

 The Principality of Capua (Principatus Capuae or Capue, Modern Principato di Capua) was a Lombard (and later Norman) state centred on Capua in Southern Italy.
 Towards the end of the 10th century the Principality reached its apogee, occupying most of the Terra di Lavoro area.
 It was originally a gastaldate, then a county, within the principality of Salerno.
+Under the Sicilian monarchy, the former principality remained one of the two chief mainland components of royal rule alongside Apulia, and twelfth-century sources often identified its territory as the Terra di Lavoro.

 Origins

 Old Capua was an ancient Italian city, the greatest Roman city of the south.
 It was the centre of Lombard gastaldate in the duchy of Benevento, although little is known of this part of its history.
 It first enters history as a Lombard state under Landulf the Old with the assassination of the Beneventan duke Sicard in 839.
 Landulf and his sons were partisans of Siconulf of Salerno.
 In 841, Capua was sacked and completely destroyed by Saracens in the pay of Radelchis I of Benevento.
 Landulf and his eldest son, Lando I, took the initiative in fortifying the nearby hill of Triflisco on which was built "New Capua": the Capua of today.

 A civil war between Benevento and Salerno ensues.
 In 849, Emperor Louis II ends the civil war by decreeing that Benevento be split into two distinct principates - Benevento and Salerno.
 In 851, as a part of the Divisio of Louis II, Capua is included as a part of Salerno.

 In 861, Pando the Rapacious declared Capua independent of Salerno.
 On his death in the following year, the succession to the county was thrown into dispute.
 His son was deposed by Bishop Landulf who thus united the ecclesiastical and secular rule of the region as Athanasius was to do near-contemporaneously in Naples.
 Disputes over the bishopric and the countship befell Capua on Landulf's death and a civil war enveloped the principality between Pandenulf, the earlier deposed son of Pando, and Lando III, another grandson of Landulf I. Salerno allied with Lando and Benevento with Pandenulf.
 A succession crisis followed in 887 and Atenulf I established himself and his princely status with the aid of the aforementioned Athanasius of Naples.
 Atenulf would try to avert future succession crises and to vindicate the independent pretensions of Capua à la those of Benevento and Salerno.